 Involuntary intoxication is rare.
 The defendant would have to prove they did not know they were impaired because they did not do anything to become impaired.
 When someone is at a bar and consumes a large number of alcoholic drinks, that is voluntary intoxication.
 If a person orders a drink in a bar, turns their back, and someone puts a pill on their drink, they may be able to prove through toxicology reports that someone poisoned them.

 Even if the individual was unaware that the drug would impair them, the Prosecutor would assert that the person who voluntarily took the drug must have known that the drug would do something to them.
 It is voluntary intoxication because they knew what they were doing the entire time.

 Commonness of Breaking West Palm Beach DUI Drug Laws

 The state conviction rates are quite high.
 A conviction for drug charges depends on the facts of the case and whether the person had a blood test or urine test.
 If the government can prove someone was under the influence of drugs, they are going to be convicted.

 Every case depends on the facts.
-If someone falls asleep in their car at a traffic light and a police discovered the person, woke them up, and found marijuana on the person, that is a solid case for prosecution.
+If someone falls asleep in their car at a traffic light and Police discovered the person, woke them up, and found marijuana on the person, that is a solid case for prosecution.
 However, if there is no presence of marijuana on the person or in their car but a urine test shows the residue of marijuana consumed a considerable time previously, the person has a good chance to avoid a conviction for a drug charge.
-If an individual wants to know more about West Palm Beach DUI drug laws, they should speak with a skilled DUI drug lawyer that could help.
+If an individual wants to know more about West Palm Beach DUI drug laws, they should speak with a skilled Lawyer that could help.